Adopted by the Board of Directors as of November 8, 2017

 It is difficult to list every possible area of non-compliance, so Reporting Individuals are encouraged to discuss any questionable issue or observation with the appropriate Community Foundation representative, as discussed below, who will review the situation.

-Employee, temporary staff, and consultant concerns about possible fraudulent or dishonest use or misuse of resources or property should be reported to his or her supervisor.
+Employee and temporary staff concerns about possible fraudulent or dishonest use or misuse of resources or property should be reported to his or her supervisor.
 If, for any reason, the Reporting Individual finds it difficult to report his or her concerns to a supervisor, the Reporting Individual can report it directly to the Chief Financial Officer/Chief Administrative Officer, President/Chief Executive Officer, or an officer of the Board (together with any supervisor, each a “Designated Official”).

-Directors, officers, volunteers, donors, current and potential grantees, and any other agents may submit concerns to the President/Chief Executive Officer or the Chief Financial Officer/Chief Administrative Officer, or an officer of the Board (together with the Designated Officials referenced above, each shall also be a “Designated Official”).
+Directors, officers, and volunteers may submit concerns to the President/Chief Executive Officer or the Chief Financial Officer/Chief Administrative Officer, or an officer of the Board (together with the Designated Officials referenced above, each shall also be a “Designated Official”).

 Submission of Reported Violations